Nockamixon Township blends historic character and natural scenery

 View GreatSchools Rating Methodology

-Discover the charm of this home in a prime location, now thoughtfully priced.
-40 Foellner Lane, Ottsville PA Rare private sanctuary in Nockamixon Township on 10.89 breathtaking acres, complete with your own scenic pond and iconic windmill.
-This stunningly transformed 1890 farmhouse was masterfully reimagined by acclaimed Bucks County architect/builder George J. Donovan.
-Nestled on one of the most
+Embrace the Allure of This Home in a Prime Location — 40 Foellner Lane, Ottsville, PA.
+Discover a rare private sanctuary in Nockamixon Township, set on 10.89 breathtaking acres with your very own scenic pond and iconic windmill.
+This beautifully transformed 1890 farmhouse has been expertly reimagined by renowned Bucks County architect and builder George J. Donovan.
+Tucked away on one of Upper

 A unique opportunity has become available at 408 Kintner Rd, Durham Township PA.
 The property has 51 acres with a farmhouse and various outbuildings, barns and a large pole building.
 It is currently an income producing property and work has been done by Crews Surveying and Mease Engineering to see if 2 lots could be subdivided here, creating 2 building lots.
 See the attached plans and review